 You can surrender your fixed-term tenancy at any time but you must have your landlord's agreement.

-Once the notice period ends, your tenancy ends and you no longer have any right to live in your home.
-If you stay, the landlord must get a court order to evict you.
+When your contract ends your tenancy also ends and you no longer have any right to live in your home.
+If you stay, the landlord must get a court order to evict you..